DurhamARC/Bede-doc/usage/index.rst

 Connecting to the ``ghlogin`` node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get an interactive login-session on a Grace-Hopper node in the ``ghlogin`` partition, you must connect to Bede's regular login nodes as usual via ssh / x2go.
+To get an interactive login-session for the Grace Hopper environment in the ``ghlogin`` partition, you must connect to Bede's regular login nodes as usual via ssh / x2go.

 Once connected, the ``ghlogin`` command can be used to request an interactive session on the ``ghlogin`` node.
-The login environment includes shared (unrestricted) access to the Hopper GPU, and by default will provide 4 CPU cores and 16GB of RAM for 8 hours.
+The login environment provides a CPU and OS environment on a Grace node, which is compatible with the Grace Hoppers but without access to a GPU.
+By default it will provide 4 CPU cores and 16GB of RAM for 8 hours.
 Use additional srun style flags to request a different duration or resources.
 You must provide your project account.